 4) Make time to do things that make you happy.

-Do the things that make you happy that make you grateful.
-Even the small things can boost your attitude.
+Do the things that make you happy that makes you grateful.
+Even the tiniest things can boost your attitude.
 Make it a practice to do one fun thing every day!
 When you do something that makes you happy, you automatically create a reason to be grateful.

 “Do things that make you happy within the confines of the legal system.”